Safeguarding Data in Multimodal AI: A Differentially Private Approach to CLIP Training: Experiments

+We also repeat similar experiments on the VQA task, but instead of framing it as a multi-answer classification problem \citet{10.1007/978-3-030-58577-8_7, li2020oscar}, we formulate it as an answer generation task \citep{li2021align, li2022blip}.
+This formulation allows for open-ended VQA, where the model generates answers rather than selecting from a predefined set of options, which is consistent with the task used in \citet{li2022blip} and \citet{li2021align}.
+As depicted in Figure \ref{fig:clip-pretraining-blip_vqa} (right) in Section \ref{app.prelim}, during the training process, an image-question pair is encoded into multimodal embeddings, which are then fed into an answer decoder.
+We use contrastive loss on the question-answer and image pairs to train private representation and then without further finetuning, we evaluate our results using the exact-match accuracy metric.

-The goal of the experiment in this section is to demonstrate that adding DP noise does not significantly impact the accuracy of the results, compared to the non-private method, when all other parameters are held constant.
-The objective is not to fine-tune the model to compete with non-private state-of-the-art results, but rather to showcase that our approach achieves a comparable level of accuracy without compromising privacy.
-We note that BLIP can achieve state-of-the-art results on VQA with a much higher accuracy rate of $78.25 \%$ \citep{li2022blip}.
-However, in our study, we deliberately refrain from extensive parameter optimization and instead focus on providing a baseline analysis.
-As a result, we report lower accuracy results compared to the fine-tuned BLIP approach.
-From Table \ref{tab:blipperformance}, we can see that our model maintains utility even as privacy measures are increased, suggesting its resilience to noise.
-We defer more experimental results on this task to Appendix \ref{app:exp}.
+The goal of the experiment is to demonstrate that adding noise to achieve DP does not significantly impact the accuracy of the results.
+The objective is not to train the model to compete with non-private state-of-the-art results, but rather to showcase that our approach achieves a comparable level of accuracy without compromising too much privacy.